 R.V.R.
 Electronica guarantees the absence of manufacturing defects and the proper functioning of the products, within the terms and conditions provided.
 Please read the terms carefully, because purchasing the product or accepting the order confirmation constitutes acceptance of the terms and conditions.
-For the latest updates on the legal terms and conditions, please visit our website (WWW.RVR.IT) which can also be modified,
+Forthe latest updates on the legal terms and conditions, please visit our website (WWW.RVR.IT) which can also be modified, removed or updated for any reason without notice.
 The warranty will be void in the event of opening the equipment, physical damage, misuse, modification, repair by unauthorized persons, carelessness and use for purposes other than those intended.

-- In the event of a defect, proceed as described below: - 1 Contact the retailer or distributor from whom the equipment was purchased; describe the issue or malfunction to verify if there is a simple solution.
+In the event of a defect, proceed as described below:

+1 Contact the retailer or distributor from whom the equipment was purchased; describe the issue or malfunction to verify if there is a simple solution.